 - Heat the oil in a separate skillet, and add the garlic.
 Saute for about 20 seconds or until fragrant.

 - Add the onions, and saute for 1-2 minutes.

-- Then add the orange bell pepper, and saute for 3-4 minutes until both the onion and bell pepper have softened.
+- Then add the orange bell pepper, and stir fry for 3-4 minutes until both the onion and bell pepper (also known as capsicum) have softened.